Edward S. Morse: Career

 Morse rapidly became successful in the field of zoology, specializing in malacology or the study of molluscs.
 In 1864, he published his first work devoted to molluscs under the title Observations On The Terrestrial Pulmonifera of Maine.
 Morse had been elected to the position of curator of the Portland Natural History Society, a position he hoped would become permanent.
 But in 1866 the Great Fire destroyed the buildings of the Society, along with much of Portland, and also the chance of a salaried position.
 An alternative opportunity arose with the foundation of the Peabody Academy of Science in Salem.
 Morse returned to Massachusetts to work at the academy, along with Caleb Cooke, Alpheus Hyatt, Alpheus Spring Packard and Frederic Ward Putnam (director), all former students of Agassiz.

 In 1867, along with Putnam, Hyatt and Packard, Morse co-founded the scientific journal The American Naturalist, and Morse became one of its editors.
 The establishment of the Journal was very important for American Natural History.
 It was written by experts in the field, but aimed to be accessible to a wide readership.
 This aim was greatly helped by the high quality of the illustrations, many of them provided by Morse himself.
 Morse's desire to bring natural history to a wider audience also led him to give lectures to a variety of audiences.
 His combination of broad knowledge, speaking skill, and ability to draw quickly on the blackboard with both hands made him a popular presenter.

 Morse continued his work on brachiopods, often considered to be his most important scientific work.
+In 1869, he was elected to the American Academy of Arts and Sciences.
 Between 1869 and 1873 he published a series of papers on the embryology and classification of the group.
 Whereas in 1865 he had accepted the majority view that placed brachiopoda within the molluscs, in 1870 largely on the basis of embryological observations, he proposed that the brachiopoda should be removed from the molluscs, and placed within the annelids, a group of segmented worms.
 Modern taxonomy agrees with the first of these propositions, but not the second, classifying molluscs, brachiopods and annelids as three separate phyla within the superphylum Lophotrochozoa.
 Helen Muir-Wood has given an account of the history of the classification of the brachiopods that places Morse's work in its historical context.

 From 1871 to 1874, Morse was appointed to the chair of comparative anatomy and zoology at Bowdoin College.
 In 1873 and 1874 he was a teacher at the summer school established by Agassiz on Penikese Island.
 Though the school only operated for a few years, several of its students went on to distinguished careers, including David Starr Jordan.
 In 1874, he became a lecturer at Harvard University.
 In 1876, Morse was named a fellow of the National Academy of Sciences.
 In 1877, he provided the illustrations for a book by his friend John Mead Gould, entitled How to camp out.